robermar23/kube-pi/README.md

 ```

 ## Phase 5: Kubernetes Networking
-weave.works's weave-net offers a cni plugin for kubernetes that also supports arm chipsets.
+weave.works's weave-net offers a cni plugin for kubernetes that also supports arm chipsets and, at this time, works out of the box.

 Per their instructions:
 ```bash